sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/automatically-running-phpunit-with-watchman.md

 canonical_source: Hacker Noon
 canonical_url: https://hackernoon.com/automatically-running-phpunit-with-watchman-e02757e733e7

-description: "A little bash script to run tests when a file has been changed"
+description: "A little bash script to run tests when a file has been changed."
 ---

 ![](/media/automatically-running-phpunit-with-watchman.gif)